Hedwig7s/Selenic-Classic/README.md

+# On hiatus
+Due to ongoing issues with teal, this project is on hiatus.

 # Selenic Classic
 A Classic server written in Lua because I hate myself
 Name comes from Selene (greek personification of the moon and a pun on the fact that Lua is Moon in Portuguese) + -ic (pertaining to) and Classic (Minecraft Classic)